Cohomological boundedness for flat bundles on surfaces and applications

-\begin{thm} Let $X$ be a smooth projective variety over $k$.
-Let $D$ be a normal crossing divisor of $X$.
-Let $X\lra \mathds{P}$ be a closed immersion in some projective space.
-Then, there exists a quadratic polynomial $K : \Div(X,D)\oplus \mathds{Z}\lra \mathds{Z}$ such that for every effective divisor $R$ of $X$ supported on $D$, for every integer $r\geq 0$ and every object $\cE$ of $\MIC_r(X,D,R)$, the set of irreducible components of the turning locus of $\cE$ along $D$ is smaller than $K(R,r)$. \end{thm} We summarize the interplay (at least for surfaces) of the above results and heuristic in the next diagram, to be understood with bounded rank and irregularity.
 We finally introduce the main tool of this paper and describe an extra application.
 Let $X$ be a smooth connected variety over $k$.
 Let $D$ be a normal crossing divisor of $X$.
-Let $\cE$ be a flat bundle on $ j :U:=X\setminus D\lra X$.
-For every proper birational morphism $p : Y\lra X$ where $Y$ is smooth and $E:=p^{-1}(D)$ is a normal crossing divisor, Kedlaya attached to $\cE$ an effective divisor $\Irr(Y,p^+\cE)$ supported on $E$ whose coefficient along a component $Z$ is the generic irregularity number of $\cE$ along $Z$, or equivalently the coefficient of $T^*_ZY$ in $CC(\jmath_{*}\cE)$, where $\jmath: U\lra Y$ is the inclusion.
-This collection of divisors organizes into an element $\Irr \cE$ of the group $\bDiv(X):=\varprojlim_{Y\rightarrow X} \Div(Y)$ of $b$-divisors, where $p : Y\lra X$ runs over the poset of morphisms as above and where the transition maps are push-forward.
+Let $\cE$ be a flat bundle on $ j :U:=X\setminus D\to X$.
+For every proper birational morphism $p : Y\to X$ where $Y$ is smooth and $E:=p^{-1}(D)$ is a normal crossing divisor, Kedlaya attached to $\cE$ an effective divisor $\Irr(Y,p^+\cE)$ supported on $E$ whose coefficient along a component $Z$ is the generic irregularity number of $\cE$ along $Z$, or equivalently the coefficient of $T^*_ZY$ in $CC(\jmath_{*}\cE)$, where $\jmath: U\to Y$ is the inclusion.
+This collection of divisors organizes into an element $\Irr \cE$ of the group $\bDiv(X):=\varprojlim_{Y\rightarrow X} \Div(Y)$ of $b$-divisors, where $p : Y\to X$ runs over the poset of morphisms as above and where the transition maps are push-forward.
 In particular, an element of $\bDiv(X)$ is a $\mathds{Z}$-valued function on the set of divisorial valuations on $X$.
 The $b$-divisor $ \Irr\cE$ is the \textit{irregularity $b$-divisor of $\cE$ along $D$}.
 In the group $\bDiv(X)$ lies the subgroup of \textit{Cartier $b$-divisor} defined as $\varinjlim_{Y\rightarrow X}\Div(Y)$ where the transition maps are pull-backs.
 Fundamental to this paper is Kedlaya's theorem \cite{Kedlaya3} that $\Irr\cE$ is a nef Cartier $b$-divisor with the property that $\Irr\cE$ and $\Irr\cEnd\cE$ lie in the subgroup $\Div(X)$ of $\bDiv(X)$ if and only if $\cE$ has good formal decomposition along $D$.
 We show in \cref{H_Kato} that $\Irr\cE$ and $\rk \cE$ determine $CC(j_*\cE)$, and it is an intriguing question to understand how $CC(j_*\cE)$ relates to $\Irr\cE$.
-If $X$ is a surface, we answer this question using a new operation on $b$-divisors, the \textit{partial discrepancy} $\delta : \bDiv(X)\lra \bDiv(X)$.
-The partial discrepancy measures the failure of a $b$-divisor $Z$ to lie in the image of $\Div(X)\lra \bDiv(X)$ in the sense that if it does, then $\delta Z=0$.
+If $X$ is a surface, we answer this question using a new operation on $b$-divisors, the \textit{partial discrepancy} $\delta : \bDiv(X)\to \bDiv(X)$.
+The partial discrepancy measures the failure of a $b$-divisor $Z$ to lie in the image of $\Div(X)\to \bDiv(X)$ in the sense that if it does, then $\delta Z=0$.
 We prove that if $Z$ is a nef Cartier $b$-divisor, then $\delta Z$ is an effective $b$-divisor with finite support when viewed as a function on the set of divisorial valuations on $X$.
 Hence, the sum of its values, denoted by $\int_X \delta Z$ is a well-defined positive integer.
 For a subset $A$ of $X$, we denote by $\int_A \delta Z$ the sum of the values of $\delta Z$ over the set of divisorial valuations whose centers on $X$ lie in $A$.
 Using the partial discrepancy, we prove the following formula for the characteristic cycle of flat bundles on surfaces (\cref{computation_CC_surface}) :